bwest1711/MU-e-Learning-Database/NOTES_TO_MAINTAINERS.md

 with the quality reviews for course versions, but we didn't implement it.
 There is some disk space reserved on the production server for this purpose.

-Now for brutal honesty: our implementation is probably more complicated than it needs to be, and not all of our team members produced consistently high-quality code.
-But still, we fulfilled nearly all of our client's constantly-shifting requirements in a limited time frame.
-Understanding the system will be hard, but if you choose to re-write all or part of it, you'll probably end up running into many of the same issues. _(If I had to do it over, I would probably just make a vanilla Rails app with no fancy JavaScript nonsense.
-Part of the motivation behind this choice of architecture was the selfish desire to learn how to write apps in this **very** in-demand single-page-app style.
-That skill landed me a great job, so it was clearly worth it.
-It's probably a good idea for you to learn it as well.
-But still - always use the right tool for the right job.)_
+Now for total honesty: our implementation is probably more complicated than it needs to be, and not all of our team members produced consistently high-quality code.
+But still, we fulfilled most of our client's constantly-shifting requirements in a limited time frame.

 We hope the project is in a good enough state for you to work with it effectively.
 We tried our best to comment well and communicate throughout the code.
 Our emails are in the Contact section of the readme if you have any questions (or if you need a place to direct your hate-mail at!).

-Good luck and try to have fun with it - career-wise, I've found that most employers care about senior capstone projects more than any normal class.
-And really, maintaining legacy code is what 90% of programming jobs involve anyways!

     Michael Choate
-    with
     Alex Dana
     Blake Runkle